Vaccines are still tested with horseshoe crab blood. The industry is finally changing

 Red knots depend on access to horseshoe crab eggs to fuel their annual migration from the bottom tip of South America to the Canadian Arctic.
 But the birds can't find the nutrition-rich eggs on beaches if the crabs that typically lay them there are sequestered during their mating season.
 Red knot numbers have declined by 94% over the past 40 years, and the species was designated as threatened by the federal government.

 Charles River and the Department of Natural Resources denied they were responsible for harm caused to wildlife.
 But the terms of the settlement require the company to comply with stricter rules than the bleeding industry has typically been held to in South Carolina.
 For the next five years, the horseshoe crab harvest will be banned across 30 island beaches and harvesters will be prohibited from keeping female crabs in ponds away from the shore.
-The company will pay an independent monitor to oversee its compliance with the new rules, and fishers must provide their harvest locations to the state government.
+The company will pay an independent monitor to oversee its compliance with the new rules, and fishers must share their harvest locations.

 Charles River also agreed not to harvest any horseshoe crabs from the Cape Romain National Wildlife Refuge, near Charleston.
 A few weeks earlier, the U.S. Fish and Wildlife Service determined that harvesters would no longer be allowed to take crabs from the refuge, marking the first time a federal agency restricted the horseshoe crab harvest to protect the red knots.